OpenFreeEnergy/IndustryBenchmarks2024/docs/source/private/overview.rst

 Dataset Preparation
 ===================

 How the datasets are prepared is fully up to you.
-We encourage that use lessons learnt from the public set :ref:`input preparation step <input-preparation>` as a guide on how to prepare systems for use with OpenFE.
+We encourage that you use lessons learnt from the public set :ref:`input preparation step <input-preparation>` as a guide on how to prepare systems for use with OpenFE.
 We expect that you will have a PDB for your protein, an SDF for your ligands, and optionally another SDF for your cofactors.
 We encourage you to use the